Seeru-crypto/Dater_FE/README.md

 - [ ] During start-up server creates a custom schema to DB
 - [ ] Server can implement CRUD functionality to DB
 - [ ] Server Check the dates in DB once every 24h
+   - [ ] Server just sends the e-mail at a specified date.
+   - [ ] Server checks the dates and takes into account the days before variable, before sending the email.
 - [ ] function that sends e-mail to designated aadress
+   - [ ] a function that sends a email
+   - [ ] Design a unfiform template for the email, which uses given variables (name of event, date)
+   - [ ] a function that that sends the email, using a given template
 - [ ] Create server Dockerfile